Patching Windows Ancillary Function Driver for WinSock Vulnerability (CVE-2023-21768)

 The CVE-2023-21768 vulnerability in the Windows Ancillary Function Driver for WinSock is a critical security issue allowing attackers to elevate their privileges and take control of vulnerable systems.
 Microsoft has released a security update to fix it, and Windows users must update their systems as soon as possible.

-To ensure that your systems are up-to-date with the latest security patches, sign up for InvGate Insight's 30-day free trial today.
+To ensure that your systems are up-to-date with the latest security patches, sign up for InvGate Asset Management's 30-day free trial today.
 You can gain visibility into your network and easily search for devices vulnerable to this and other similar vulnerabilities.
 Take proactive steps to protect your systems and safeguard your business today!

 Read other articles like this : vulnerabilities